wudaudau/immunegenetic_notes/hla-la/install_HLA-LA_using_conda.md

 conda create -n hla-la-env bioconda::hla-la conda-forge::libgcc-ng
 ```

+The Platform should be linux-64.
+It does not work on MAC OS.

 Among the packages, I saw it uses older versions of Py and pandas.
 Probably, it is not a good idea to add Python to the env.
 We will see ...

 Be careful with the messages from conda.
 There are additional instruction to complete the installation.